Applying for a building consent

 - Compliance schedule – specified systems inspections and maintenance forms

 Emailed applications will continue to be vetted to ensure adequate information has been provided for assessment.

 If your application is successful, an invoice for lodgement will be emailed.
 Once this has been paid, Council has 20 working days to process your Building Consent.

 If you need assistance with this process please contact our office on 07 348 4199 (8am - 5pm Mon - Fri).

-Any new work, addition to existing building, residential. commercial or industrial will require a soil investigation to meet good ground as described in NZS 3604:2011 Section 3.1.3.
-If you would like to speak to a building officer about soil investigation as it applies to your consent please contact Council on 07 348 4199.
+Any new work, addition to existing building, residential, commercial or industrial will require a suitable soil investigation to justify the foundation design and demonstrate compliance with the Building Code.
+If you would like to speak to a building officer about this requirement as it applies to your consent please contact Council on 07 348 4199.